pppp606/git-select-list/README.md

    bash setup.sh
    ```

-3. After setup, you can use the `git sl` command.
+3. After setup, you can use the `git ls` command.

 ---